emard/LibXSVF-ESP/README.md

 (it can hold 3MB) to program the target JTAG device.
 I tested it on my Lattice XP2.

-It is kinda fork of Clifford Wolf Lib(X)SVF, but just a small adaptation to get it working with ESP8266.
+It is small fork of Clifford Wolf [Lib(X)SVF](http://www.clifford.at/libxsvf/), minimal adaptation to get it working with ESP8266.
-Arduino ESP8266 Library wrapper is added and a small bugfix is done to accept decimal floats in "svf.c", e.g. it accepts now numbers like 1.00E-02 while before only 1E-02 would be accepted.
+Arduino ESP8266 Library wrapper is added and a small bugfix is done to accept decimal floats in "svf.c", e.g. it accepts now numbers like 1.00E-02 while original library would throw syntax error or accept only 1E-02

 # Upload bitstream file to SPI flash